uva-responsibleai/fall-24/fairness/feb-21.md

 To abide by copyright laws, the developers are driven to use public domain works and Creative Commons-licensed works, however these works would embed bias.
 For Public domain bias most of the datasets are as old as 1923 and, thus, reflect a “wealthier, whiter, and more Western” view on society.
 They do not include the more inclusive aspect of the society today and will have biases that favor a very specific demographic.
 This can lead to existing issues being furthered and unresolved because the model is mimicking historical human behavior.
 The next version is CC-licensed datasets.
 CC-license allows creators to license their “works freely for certain uses, on certain conditions".
 That sounds like a good option for a solution to copyrighted datasets, however, a simple example can show otherwise.
 One of the most significant CC-licensed datasets is wikipedia, however only 8.5% of the editors were women in 2011, showing a clear gender bias in the data.
 So even with free to use data always seems to have a bias one way or another.

+## Discrimination Resulting From Data Mining Poses New Challenges for Historical Areas of  Antidiscrimination Law
+While discrimination in data mining is in and of itself difficult to root out, it poses additional challenges when viewed from a legal lens of trying to reduce discriminatory outcomes.
+In this work, they specifically look at Title VII, which prohibits discrimination in employment.

 # Key Findings